Garlic increases insulin release and regulates blood sugar levels in your body, especially if you are a diabetic.

 Garlic can stimulate the production of glutathione, an amino acid which is known to bea very potent antioxidant and de-toxifier.
 See also our article on NAC for more gluathi one info.
 Antioxidants help scavengefree radicals.

 Free radicals are particles that can damage cell membranes, interact with geneticmaterial and possibly contribute to the aging process as well as the development of a number of conditions including heart disease and cancer.
-Freeradicals occur naturally in the body but environmental toxins (including ultraviolet light, radiation, cigarette smoking and air pollution) can also increase the number of these damaging particles.
+Freeradicals occur naturally in the body but environmental toxins (including ultraviolet light, radiation, can also increase the number of these damaging particles.
 Antioxidants can neutralize free radicals and may reduce or even help prevent some of the damage they cause over time.

 Studies suggest that fresh garlic and garlic supplements may prevent blood clots and destroy plaque.
 Blood clots and plaque block blood flow and contribute to the development of atherosclerosis.
 Blockage of blood flow to the heart, brain and legs, can lead to heart attack, stroke, or peripheral vascular disease (PVD).People with PVD experience pain in the legs when they walk and move.
 If garlic does reduce the build up of plaque then strokes, heart attacks and PVD may beles likely to occur in people who eat garlic or take garlic supplements.